Skip to content

 Get Your Brand Recommended by ChatGPT & Claude

-37% of consumers now start product searches with an AI chatbot instead of Google (Eight Oh Two / Search Engine Land, 2026).
+51% of B2B software buyers now begin their purchase in an AI chatbot rather than a search engine, up from 29% a year earlier (G2, The Answer Economy, 2026, a survey of 1,076 buyers).
 Not a browser.
-Not a search engine.
+Not a results page.
 A conversation with ChatGPT, Claude, or Gemini where the AI names one to three brands and the user picks one.

-If your brand is not in that shortlist, you are invisible to more than a third of your potential market, and the share is growing every quarter.
+If your brand is not in that shortlist, you are invisible to half of your potential market at the moment the buying decision starts.

 This is a different problem from SEO.
 There are no blue links, no page-two results, no “at least we showed up.”
 The AI either recommends you or it does not.
 And unlike paid search, you cannot buy your way into the answer.
 Not yet, anyway.